CodePushGo/website/src/content/blog/en/capacitor-ota-updates-targeting-ios-vs-android.md

 ### CodePushGo Key Functions

 CodePushGo focuses on solving update challenges with secure, efficient, and compliant delivery.
 Updates are protected with **end-to-end encryption**, and decryption happens only on user devices [\[1\]](https://capgo.app/).
 For iOS, it uses a custom Dart interpreter to align with Apple's interpreter-only update rule [\[9\]](https://capgo.app/docs/faq/).
-On Android, it supports API level 22 and above, in line with Capacitor's requirements [\[9\]](https://capgo.app/docs/faq/).
+On Android, it supports API level 22 and above, in line with React Native's requirements [\[9\]](https://capgo.app/docs/faq/).

 | Feature | Implementation | Platform Support |
 | --- | --- | --- |